-"Launched in 1984, this is Thornburg's oldest mutual fund, and it remains the largest of the firm's bond funds.
-It has a classic 10-year laddered structure, but don't mistake it for a passively managed fund.
-We manage the fund actively, frequently freshening our targets for portfolio credit quality, duration, and exposure along the yield curve.
-We invest our time and effort in fundamental research, both before acquiring new names and to monitor existing holdings.
-The goal is to maximize income subject to maintaining a relatively stable principal value."
+“This is Thornburg’s oldest mutual fund and the largest of the firm’s bond funds.
+It has an active, 10-year laddered structure and we frequently freshen our targets for portfolio credit quality, duration, and exposure along the yield curve.
+The goal is to maximize income subject to maintaining a relatively stable principal value.”

 We build a portfolio of staggered maturities so that a portion will mature each year.
 Money from maturing bonds provides an organic source of cash flow, and is typically reinvested in longer-maturity bonds at the top range of the ladder.